-This website is presented as an educational and informational resource.
+This information is presented as an educational resource.
 It is not designed to provide services for persons in crisis or in need of mental health or substance abuse services.

 If the crisis is life threatening, dial 911.

 The SAMHSA-sponsored Helpline offers counseling to those affected by human-caused and natural disasters.

 If you or someone you know has been affected by a disaster and needs immediate assistance, please call this toll-free number for information, support, and counseling.
 You will be connected to the nearest crisis center.

 TTY for Deaf/Hearing Impaired: 800-846-8517